Taree

 Taree features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 61.3% of all households, including 17.8% couples with children, 26.1% couples without children, and 16.1% single parent families.
-Non-family households constitute the remaining 38.7%, with lone person households at 35.7% and group households comprising 3.1%.
-The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.
+Non-family households constitute the remaining 38.7%, with lone person households at 35.7% and group households comprising 3.1% of the total.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households